diegotorres03/web-components-repository/docs/step-by-step.md

 ## Section 3: Creating our first web component

 ### Activity 1: Create required files
-Inside the `src/workshop` folder we will create an `index.js` which will be the index for all components created in this lab
+Inside the `src/workshop` folder we will create an `index.js` which will be the index for all components created in this lab and add the following 'export' statement to it:
 - `index.js` in `src/workshop`
   ```js
   export * from './secret-card'
   ```
 Next, create a folder called `secret-card` and create the following files inside it:
-- `index.js` - This will be the access point to our component
+- `index.js` - This will be the access point to our component.
+Add the following 'export' statement to it:
   ```js
   export * from './secret-card'
   ```